2104394/CS220-AU-portfolio/di-reflection.md

 ### Digital identities
 To help identify and improve my digital identities, I explored
 - [White et al.'s Visitor and Resident (V&R) concept](http://daveowhite.com/vandr/) which
-  - says this and that as well as that
+  - says that there is a spectrum of way to interact with the internet which can be plotted on a vr map which can show where people lie on the resident to vistor line aswell as th
   - and out of these, I found this and that interesting, and therefore researched them further and found this and that, etc.

 <br>